jucian0/turbo-version/packages/turbo-version/README.md

 - https://seesparkbox.com/foundry/semantic_commit_messages
 - http://karma-runner.github.io/1.0/dev/git-commit-msg.html

+### Branch name based versioning

+**TurboVersion** uses the Git branch name to determine the next version, by default TurboVersion will use [`major`, `minor`, `patch`] as the branch name pattern, for example, if your current version is 1.2.3, and you have a branch named `patch`, the next version will be 1.2.4 when the `patch` branch is merged into the `main` branch.

+#### Configuration

+To use branch name-based versioning, you need to configure the `version.config.json` file with the following properties:

+- `baseBranch` - the main branch name, it's used to calculate the next version.
+- `versionStrategy` - the versioning strategy should be `branchName`.
+- `branchPattern` - the branch name pattern used to calculate the next version (optional, by default, it's [`major`, `minor`, `patch`]).

 ## `version.config.json`

 This is a JSON schema used to configure the versioning process for a project.
 The schema provides several properties that can be customized to control how versions are created and managed.